CA-MERN/MERN-Part-A-Docs/README.md

     * Current data gets preloaded as placeholder.
     * Save button then loads and alerts the user of saved.
 * Preferences:
-    * The user can set diet and health preferences which will automatically be used to filter the recipes returned.
+    * The user can set diet and health preferences (via checkboxes) which will automatically be used to filter the recipes returned.
 * Saved Recipes:
-    * Each recipe you can see name, image, category, rep time and rating.
+    * Each recipe you can see name, image, category, prep time.
-    * Return recipes in sorted categories (breakfast, lunch, dinner).
     * Filter buttons at the top to show dishes based off Breakfast, lunch, dinner, snack.
     * Click on the recipe to go to single recipe page and display recipe data from saved data.
 * Smart Features: